DataDog/documentation/content/en/tracing/trace_collection/library_injection.md

 **Default**: `stderr`

 `DD_CONFIG_SOURCES`
 : Specifies a location to load configuration from.
 Optionally, separate multiple values with semicolons to indicate multiple possible locations.
 The first value that returns without an error is used.
-Configuration is not merged across configuration sources.The valid values are:
+Configuration is not merged across configuration sources.
+The valid values are:
-  - `BLOB:<URL>` - Load from a blob store located at `<URL>`.
+  - `BLOB:<URL>` - Load configuration from a blob store (S3-compatible) located at `<URL>`.
-  - `LOCAL:<PATH>` - load from a local file located at `<PATH>`.
+  - `LOCAL:<PATH>` - Load from a file on the local file system at `<PATH>`.
   - `BASIC` - Use exported or default values.
   - `OFF` - Default.
-Don't configure.<br>
+No injection performed.<br>

 If you specify `BLOB` or `LOCAL` configuration source, create a JSON or YAML file at `etc/<APP_NAME>/config.json` or `.yaml`, and provide the configuration either as JSON: